Secure Boot on the i.MX6 – Part 2

 In general, the file system will be left unauthenticated.
 So someone could in theory still load malware onto the device and execute it.
 But they would have to work within the operating system as it is as opposed to loading a less secure operating system or a bootloader which loads malware into the operating system.

-In the third and final part of Secure Boot on the iMX6, we’ll have some top tips to help get you through the process with as smoothly as possible.
+In the third and final part of Secure Boot on the iMX6, we’ll have some top tips to help get you through the process as smoothly as possible.

 How can ByteSnap help you today?